Our-Destiny/.github/profile/README.md

 ## Team

 <a href="#"><img width="100%" height="auto" src="https://github.com/Our-Destiny/.github/blob/main/profile/assets/TheFallenAngelsBG.png" height="175px"/></a>
 > ***“Meet The Fallen Angels, And you might be wondering why the name ought to be The Fallen Angels.
 Let me break it down for you.
 Life can be difficult sometimes, and it gets bumpy.
 We all have battles to fight.
 And it's often in those battles that we are most alive: It's on the frontlines of our lives that we earn wisdom, create joy, forge friendships, discover happiness, find love, and do purposeful work.
-Hardships often prepare ordinary people for an extraordinary Destiny.”***
+Hardships often prepare ordinary people for an extraordinary Destiny.
+What you are witnessing is the Destiny that they created from forging friendships through hardtimes.”***

 ---
 ---